furyahub/furynode/docs/tutorials/clp tutorial.md

 2. Start the chain; `./scripts/run.sh`

-3. Check to see you have two local accounts/keys setup; `furynoded keys list --keyring-backend=test`
+3. Check to see you have two local accounts/keys setup; `furynd keys list --keyring-backend=test`

 ```
 - name: akasha